For such a tiny country, there sure are a lot of things to do in Sri Lanka!

 In addition to visiting sanctuaries or natural parks, chances are high that you’ll encounter fun animals while out and about, like the native toque macaque monkey or Sri Lankan elephants!

-Get pampered at one of many relaxing spas in Sri Lanka
+Get pampered at one of many relaxing spas

 Spas are abundant in Sri Lanka, but be wary of unlicensed spas.
 If you are unsure where to book, many of the mid-range and luxury hotels offer licensed spas.